0

 Abstract

-We study LLM policy synthesis: using a language model to iteratively generate programmatic agent policies for multi-agent environments.
-Rather than training neural policies via reinforcement learning, our framework prompts an LLM to produce Python policy functions, evaluates them in self-play, and refines them using performance feedback across iterations.
-We investigate feedback engineering (the design of what evaluation information is shown to the LLM during refinement) comparing sparse feedback (scalar reward only) against dense feedback (reward plus social metrics: efficiency, equality, sustainability, peace).
-Across two canonical Sequential Social Dilemmas (Gathering and Cleanup) and two frontier LLMs (Claude Sonnet 4.6, Gemini 3.1 Pro), dense feedback consistently matches or exceeds sparse feedback on all metrics.
-We explain the asymmetry through feedback aliasing: when scalar reward alone maps distinct failure modes to the same value (e.g., under- vs. over-cleaning), social metrics break the alias and let the LLM diagnose which corrective direction to take.
-Social metrics thus function as a coordination signal rather than a distraction, yielding strategies such as Voronoi territory partitioning and waste-adaptive cleaner schedules.
+We propose an LLM harness that generates code-based policy functions for multi-agent environments, evaluates them with self-play, and refines them using feedback from previous iterations.
+Following the recent line of work in feedback engineering (the design of which information signals are shown to the LLM during refinement), we compare sparse feedback (scalar reward only) with dense feedback (reward plus social metrics: efficiency, equality, sustainability, peace).
+In two Sequential Social Dilemmas (Gathering and Cleanup) and with two frontier LLMs (Claude Sonnet 4.6, Gemini 3.1 Pro), dense feedback improves over or matches sparse feedback on all metrics.
+We explain this asymmetry via feedback aliasing: when the scalar reward maps distinct failure modes into the same value (e.g., under- vs. over-cleaning), social metrics disambiguate and allow the LLM to diagnose which direction of improvement to take.
+We conclude that social metrics act as a coordination signal, leading to strategies such as Voronoi territory partitioning and adaptive cleaner schedules.
 Code at https://github.com/vicgalle/llm-policies-social-dilemmas.

 Authors